2011 submarine cable disruption

 2011 submarine cable disruption refers to two incidents of submarine communications cables cut off on 25 December 2011.
-The first cut off occurred to SEA-ME-WE 3 at Suez canal, Egypt and the second cut off occurred to i2i which took place between Chennai, India and Singapore line.
+The first cut off occurred to SEA-ME-WE 3 at Suez Canal, Egypt and the second cut off occurred to i2i which took place between Chennai, India and Singapore line.
+SEA-ME-WE 3 is the longest datacable on earth of 39000 km length, which links South-East Asia to Western Europe through the Red Sea.
 Both the incidents had caused the internet disruptions and slowdowns for users in the South Asia and Middle East in particular UAE.